HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/custom_liberty_status.md

 ---
 id: custom_liberty_status
-title: Liberty Status Table Management in custom scripts
+title: Managing the Liberty Status table in custom scripts
 ---

 The `custom_liberty_status.sh` script provides a simple interface for managing customer-specific key‑value pairs in the `LIBERTY_STATUS` table in the release schema.
-Customers can include and call this script from their custom startup or update scripts.
+You can include and call this script from your custom startup or update scripts.

-Common use cases include:
+### Common use cases

 - Setting a flag after registering a custom theme, portlet, or resource so the operation is not repeated on subsequent startups.
 - Recording the version of a customer plugin or configuration to control upgrade logic or trigger migrations only when needed.
 - Tracking whether a one-time data migration or initialization step has been completed.
 - Storing timestamps of the last successful execution of a script or update.

-Usage:
+### Syntax

+To use this script, run the following command:

 ```bash
 /opt/openliberty/wlp/usr/svrcfg/bin/customer/custom_liberty_status.sh <operation> [key] [value]
 ```

-Operations:
+The script supports the following operations:

-- `create` - Create a new key-value pair
+- `create`: Create a new key-value pair
-- `read` - Read all values or a specific key
+- `read`: Read all values or a specific key
-- `update` - Update a key with a new value
+- `update`: Update a key with a new value
-- `delete` - Delete a specific key
+- `delete`: Delete a specific key

-Examples:
+### Examples

 ```bash
 # Create a new key-value pair